Skip to main content

 Stay focused on your new healthy spending habits.
 Simply, don’t spend money on what you can’t afford – even small purchases.
 A little delayed gratification never hurt anyone.

-By Campus USA at 1 Feb 2018, 17:03 PM
+By CAMPUS USA at 1 Feb 2018, 17:03 PM

 Related Tags